FindMySchool LogoFindMySchool

 Offers

-Applications for 2026 entry are now open through the individual college websites.
+Applications are made through the individual college websites.
 HRUC operates an open admissions policy typical of further education colleges.
 There is no catchment area, entrance examination, or selection process.

 For A-levels at Richmond upon Thames College, entry requires 5 GCSEs at grades 9-5 in academic subjects, including English and Mathematics.
 Some subjects demand grades 9-6 or above.
 Students under 18 without grade 9-4 in GCSE English or Mathematics must study these alongside their main programme.